msalehisedeh/differentiate/README.md

 |----------------------|------------------------------------------------|
 |onrevert              |Will be fired when any one of changed items on right hand-side should be reverted back to mimic item on left hand-side.    |

+# Version 2.0.0
+updated dependencies (no code change) to work with Angular 6 which will not fit within Angular 5, 4, or 2 because of a change made by angular folks.
+If your project is not an Angular 6+ project, please update your package.json file and remove "^" to make sure you are not accidentally upgrading to 2.0.0 and above versions of differentiate.

 # Version 1.5.0
 Added ability to revert any changed attribute/value of JSON on right hand-side to become same as attribute/value on left hand-side.